-When you embark on the journey of getting a book published there’s a lot to consider and one of the things that should be on your priority list is how much you’re going to charge for your book.
-The editors of traditional publishing houses must fill out a profit and loss spreadsheet (P&L) before they can even acquire a book, let alone print a book.
-The P&L determines what decisions they need to make in order to turn a profit on the book they hope to add to their list.
-One of the best places to start when determining the profit goals of your book publishing endeavors is to seriously consider the price of your book.
+When you embark on the journey of getting a book published there’s a lot to consider and one of the things that should be on your priority list is how much you’ll be pricing your book for, which is a key piece of your book metadata.
+The editors of traditional publishing houses must fill out a profit and loss spreadsheet (P&L) before they can even acquire a book, let alone publish a book.
+The P&L accounts for decisions they’ll need to make in order to turn a profit on the book they hope to add to their list.
+One of the best places to start when determining the profit goals of your book publishing endeavors is to seriously consider how you'll be pricing your book.

 by Phil Ollila, Chief Content Officer of Ingram Content Group

 What are effective e-book pricing strategies in today’s book business?
 Based on trends we observe at Ingram Content Group from both publishers and readers, we think about three general segments for e-books: entertainment value, education value and marketing value.